ThomasMertes/seed7/src/read_me.txt

   'mk_linux.mak' and 'makefile'.
 When the X11 library is in a different directory you need to change the LDFLAGS value to that directory.

+PACKAGES FOR DATABASES UNDER LINUX

+    Seed7 supports database access.
+Therefore the client library packages of the databases must be installed.
+On my computer the names of the client library packages are:

+  - MariaDb:     mariadb-client
+  - Sqlite:      sqlite3
+  - PostgreSql:  postgresql
+  - ODBC:        unixODBC
+  - Firebird     firebird

+  The client libraries are sufficient for Seed7 to access the databases.
+Seed7 provides replacements for the C header files used by the database client libraries.
+To use the original header files under Linux database client development packages must be installed.
+On my computer the names of the client development packages are:

+  - MariaDb:     libmariadb-devel
+  - Sqlite:      sqlite3-devel
+  - PostgreSql:  postgresql-devel
+  - ODBC:        unixODBC-devel
+  - Firebird     libfbclient-devel

 WHAT TO DO WHEN ERRORS HAPPEN DURING THE COMPILATION?